-The different institutional failures described here are not independent because they interact in important ways.
-The lack of operational and credible insolvency procedures for financial firms stands at the center.
-Rule-based procedures for "structured early intervention" and the closing of banks have been implemented in the United States, but neither work effectively for banks that are "too big to fail" and to nonbank financial firms.
+The different institutional failures described here are not independent but they interact in important ways.
+At the center stands the lack of operational and credible insolvency procedures for financial firms.
+Rule-based procedures for "structured early intervention" and the closing of banks have been implemented in the US but they do not apply effectively to banks that are "too big to fail" and to non-bank financial firms.
 Other countries lack effective and predictable procedures completely.

 The lack of specific insolvency procedures for financial firms implies that governments are compelled to issue far-reaching guarantees to creditors and even to shareholders of financial firms.
-These implicit guarantees affect risk-taking incentives of financial institutions, thereby increasing the likelihood of crises and the incentives of financial institutions to resolve problems without government bailouts.
-The risk-taking incentives can also contribute to the existence of executive compensation schemes that favor short-term earnings and discourage consideration of risk in the longer term.
-Most likely, failures of a corporate governance system go deeper and depend on corporate law more generally.
+These implicit guarantees affect risk-taking incentives of financial institutions, thereby increasing the likelihood of crises, as well as the incentives of financial institutions to resolve problems without government bail-outs.
+The risk-taking incentives can also contribute to the existence of executive compensation schemes that favor short term earnings and discourage consideration of risk in the longer term.
+Most likely, failures of corporate governance system go deeper, however, and depend on corporate law more generally.

-Valuation and transparency issues have not been addressed in any depth despite their importance for crisis resolution.
-It can be argued, however, that transparency and incentives for information revelation are largely endogenous relative to the explicit and implicit protection of creditors of financial institutions, as well as to compensation schemes.
+Valuation and transparency issues have not been addressed at any depth in spite of their importance for crisis resolution.
+It can be argued, however, that transparency and incentives for information revelation are to a large extent endogenous relative to explicit and implicit protection of creditors of financial institutions, as well as to compensation schemes.
 Weak incentives of creditors to monitor risk-taking create weak incentives for information revelation.
 In times of crisis, information revelation is discouraged as long as the political process for support is uncertain and subject to lobbying efforts.

-5. Northern European financial crises and the Swedish model for crisis resolution rapid credit growth in a recently deregulated financial environment.
-Lending by banks and other financial institutions was used largely for investments in commercial property, fuelling big price increases.
+5. Northern European financial crises and the Swedish model for crisis resolution

+Four Nordic countries (Denmark, Finland, Norway, and Sweden) each experienced severe financial crises during a ten year period beginning in the mid-1980s.
+These crises had much in common with the current financial crisis.
+In each case there was rapid credit growth in a recently deregulated financial environment.
+Lending by banks and other financial institutions was to a large extent used for investments in commercial property, fuelling big price increases.
 In Sweden, for example, prices on office buildings in Stockholm increased 4.2 times in real terms from 1980 to 1990 while prices for residential property doubled.
 When the property bubble burst, highly leveraged financial institutions in the Nordic countries suffered big losses.
-In Denmark, the two largest insurance companies and a number of small and medium-sized banks collapsed.
+In Denmark the two largest insurance companies and a number of medium-sized and small banks collapsed.
 When there was a run on the second-largest Danish bank, the central bank had to guarantee its deposits.
 In Finland, the government guaranteed all obligations incurred by banks while two of the largest banks were taken over by the government.
 The Finnish banking sector received capital injections from the government.
 In Norway, almost the whole banking system was nationalized when the three largest banks were taken over by the government and a number of smaller banks were merged after serious losses.